Buy and assign to

 Who is the course for?

-This eLearning course is aimed at individuals working in the UK offshore oil and gas industry who require an overview of planning for oil spill emergencies.
+This Oil Pollution Emergency Planning Training course is aimed at individuals working in the UK offshore oil and gas industry who require an overview of planning for oil spill emergencies.

 Is previous experience required?

 You do not need prior knowledge or experience to complete this course.